What is it like to ride for an Australian team? Are there big differences in mentality compared to European teams?

 What do you still want to achieve in cycling?

-I wouldn’t say no to a world champion jersey in my showcase!
-And I would love to win another stage in a grand tour.
+I would love to win another stage in a grand tour.
 I would also like a win in a one-day race, or simply put, a win a year would satisfy me.
 After silver in Beijing, I still have the dream of an Olympic gold medal!

 What does family mean to you?